curl/everything-curl/libcurl-names.md

 For libcurl built to use c-ares, there's a few options available that offer fine-grained control of what DNS servers to use and how.
-This is limited to c-ares build purely because these are powers that are not available when the standard system calls for name name resolving are used.
+This is limited to c-ares build purely because these are powers that are not available when the standard system calls for name resolving are used.

  - With `CURLOPT_DNS_SERVERS`, the application can select to use a set of dedicated DNS servers.